 The idea is certainly not an original one.
-In fact, while scrolling through Instagram one day, I saw the Miss Mustard Seed herself had painted paper mache boxes.
+In fact, while scrolling through Instagram one day, I saw that Miss Mustard Seed herself had painted paper mache boxes.
 They were adorable!
-She added some beautiful ribbon and used them as Christmas decor.
+She added some beautiful ribbons and used them as Christmas decor.

 This was one project I had to do but I wanted to paint something other than boxes.
 So the Amazon search began!

 The paper mache stars soaked up the first coat.
-The color was still pretty instense but I knew a second coat would deepen the color even more.
+The color was still pretty intense but I knew a second coat would deepen the color even more.

 Using a small artist’s brush, I painted the first side of each star.
 The small brush made it easy to control the paint on such a little star.
 Each star measures about 3″ so a larger brush would be overkill.